LarsN-hub/PyDoug/README.md

    - If this is the case, type quit() to exit python and proceed.
 If this did not happen, do not continue with this process and figure this out first.
 3. Navigate to the Tags section in releases as I am frequently fixing bugs during the alpha phase.
-4. Download the zip file for the most recent tag.
+4. Download the .zip file for the most recent tag/release.
 5. Extract the contents wherever you please.
 6. Navigate inside the extracted folder.
 You should see a folder named "PyDoug" and several text documents.
 7. Move the PyDoug folder and the requirements_dist.txt file to your user folder (e.g. C:\Users\Your_Name)